Tuesday, April 24, 2018

 We can and should have confidence in the "self" God has created and is making us to be.
 Not an independent "self-made" self that attempts to advance self instead of God, but a self that recognizes they are in his image and seek to reflect him to the maximum potential he's designed them to.

-The greatest gift is God himself along with all things.
+The greatest gift is God himself from who everything else comes.

 In fact, when we faithfully put to use the gifts he gives, he gives us more.